-Update: Over the weekend, People and TMZ reported that Ariana Grande and Pete Davidson have broken off their engagement.
-Now, not only are fans questioning what this final Grande-inspired cover-up tattoo really meant for the couple, but also what exactly is going to happen to the 15 other tattoos this duo got in honor of one another over the past five months.
+Update: Ever since it was reported that Ariana Grande and Pete Davidson had broken off their engagement, not only have fans been questioning what this final Grande-inspired cover-up tattoo really meant for the couple, but also Davidson's feelings on the nine other tattoos he got in honor of Grande.
+Speaking for the first time since the split during a comedy set over the weekend, Davidson admitted that, yeah, those probably weren't the best idea.

 This post was originally published on October 10, 2018.